hai-vr/documentation/docs/basis/changelogs/index.md

 *Authored by Haï~*

+New additions:
+- The input value of a control can now change over time or be processed by a filter.
+The following filters are provided: Smooth towards, linear move towards, and curve.
+  - This processing is done locally; the value of the address itself does not change over time.
+- Lipsync values are available as addresses to be read by Vixxy.
+- Effects can be triggered based on the distance, angle, raycast, or speed between objects.

 Modifications in existing HVR.Basis systems:
+- Functional:
   - Sliders for controls that use multiple choices now fade between the choices.
 Previously, the slider would snap settings to the nearest whole number.
+  - Addresses chosen automatically for controls now account for objects having the same name.
+  - Value is clamped per-control between the minimum and the maximum choice value.
+This is done in preparation for high-frequency networking, where the value is clamped by technical necessity.
+- Usability:
+  - When a Vixxy Control is created, the choices are named by default to "OFF" and "ON"
+  - In the Toggle Objects UI, "Enable these when active" has been replaced with "Affect these objects" and now uses the same system as multiple choices.
+  - In the Subjects UI, "Inactive" and "Active" now use the same system as multiple choices.
+  - Address and Networking have been moved to their own "Advanced Settings" tab since they don't need to be touched.
+- Optimizations:
+  - Minimum and maximum values for a control are now baked at runtime.
+  - Avoid GetComponent call in Menu Item.

 Fixes:
 - Fix editor was unable to switch between object groups or delete one because a key already exists.
+- Fix editor must not use the "GetComponent\<SkinnedMeshRenderer\>() is { } smr" syntax as this can return true despite the object not having a SkinnedMeshRenderer component.
 - Fix rejoining or joining multiple servers with the same avatar was incorrectly not submitting the state of the avatar to other users.
 - Workaround initialization packet was exceeding the maximum size when a large number of toggles was created.
   - The initialization packet is now chunked into groups of 10 toggles per packet.
+- Fix HDR properties was using the wrong type.

 ## 2026-05-02